 Syria is an enigmatic country, psychologically inaccessible to most of us Westerners.
 Hop off the beaten path and click here travel to one of the world’s most interesting places, bar none.
-Take it from me; the culture is overwhelming in the most pleasant of ways, the food (and sheesha) is ambrosial.
+Take it from me; the culture is buy tramadol online canadian mall overwhelming in the most pleasant of ways, the food (and sheesha) is ambrosial.

 Click here for: my blog post on Syria